-Designing a conceptual sketch app of James Jean's work for SFMoMa.
+A conceptual sketch app to accompany James Jean's work for SFMoMa.

 About The Project